Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: ATMOSPHERE

 The models explaining the observations require relatively low day-night energy redistribution in WASP-14b.
-The large brightness temperature in the 3.6 {\micron} channel, which probes the deep atmosphere at pressures of \sim 1 bar, is indicative of a hot planet photosphere.
-For zero-albedo, we find that about \sim 0.25 of the energy incident on the dayside can be redistributed to the night side.
-For non-zero albedos this fraction is even lower; since the quantity we constrain is \math{\eta} = (1-A\sb{B})(1-f\sb{r}), where A\sb{B} is the Bond albedo, and f\sb{r} is the fraction of the dayside incident energy redistributed to the night-side.
-Our finding of low redistribution can be verified by thermal light curves in the future \citep[e.g.,][]{Knutson2007, KnutsonEtal2009ApJ-Tres4Inversion}.
+As shown by the contribution functions in Figure \ref{fig:contr-func}, the 3.6 {\micron} IRAC channel probes the atmosphere between 0.1 and 1 bar.
+Consequently, the high brightness temperature in the 3.6 {\micron} channel indicates a hot planetary photosphere.
+Over the entire model population explored by our retrieval method, we find that the data allow for up to \sim 30\% of the energy incident on the dayside to be redistributed to the night side (i.e., for zero Bond albedo).
+For the particular best-fitting model (in red) shown in Figure \ref{fig:spectra}, this fraction is \sim 25\%.
+For non-zero albedos the fraction is even lower; since the quantity we constrain is \math{\eta} = (1-\math{A}\sb{\rm B})(1-\math{f}\sb{\rm r}), where \math{A}\sb{\rm B} is the Bond albedo and \math{f}\sb{\rm r} is the fraction of the dayside incident energy redistributed to the nightside \citet{MadhusudhanSeager2009}.
+However, the present constraints on the day-night redistribution are only suggestive and new observations are essential to further constrain the energy redistribution in WASP-14b.
+For example, observations in atmospheric windows at lower wavelengths, e.g., between 1 and 2 {\micron}, where the black-body of the planetary photosphere would peak, would be critical to further constrain the lower atmospheric thermal structure, and hence the energy budget of the planet's dayside atmosphere.
+More importantly, phase-curve observations are required to constrain the day-night energy redistribution directly \citep[e.g.,][]{Knutson2007, KnutsonEtal2009ApJ-Tres4Inversion}.